Official academic standing is assessed and recorded on student transcripts in academic standing statements at the end of each term. These indicate:

 - Student progression toward completion of program requirements; and

 - Student status and achievement in that program at a given period of time.

 Assessment of academic standing applies to all registered Assiniboine students, except:

 - Part-time students: students taking less than 12 credits in a term;

 - Academic level: students in continuing education programs or courses, and students in adult learning programs, as defined by academic level.

 A student must achieve a GPA of 2.0 or greater.
 No registration or progression restrictions.

-GPA of less than 2.0 but greater than 1.0.
+GPA is less than 2.0 but greater than or equal to 1.0.
 No immediate registration or progression restrictions for one term.

 Students assessed in this category will be notified by the registrar’s office that they are at risk of failure and will be placed on academic probation.
 Students are provided information about college resources and encouraged to voluntarily develop a learning success plan.

 GPA of less than 1.0; or, for a student already on academic probation, a GPA of less than 2.0.
 Registration and progression restrictions in effect.
 Students may receive permission to re-register with the completion of a learning success plan.